 Donnie turned, “Huh?”

-“Four down…One to go.” said Tony, glaring passed the flames to Mikey standing there, frozen in shock.
-He reached behind his back and pulled out a pistol he had hidden in his waist band, pointed it at Mikey and motioned with it towards the kitchen.
+“Four down…One to go.” said Tony, glaring passed the flames, to Mikey.
+Tony reached behind his back and pulled out a pistol he had hidden in his waist band, pointed it at Mikey and motioned with it towards the kitchen.
 “Back to the kitchen where you belong,” he ordered.

 Mikey put his hands up and did what he was told, walking back to the kitchen while Tony pressed the barrel of the gun hard into his back.
-Inside the kitchen, he turned Mikey around and pushed him up against the steamer door.
+Inside the kitchen, Tony ushered him into the line.
+They walked passed the grill, he turned Mikey around and pushed him up against the steamer door.
 He raised the gun and put it to Mikey’s forehead saying, “I wanted you to see me without the mask.
 I wanted you to know who killed you—so you would know that you deserved the punishment you got!”

 “What the fuck are you talking about, Tony?” said Mikey.
 “What did we ever do to you?”